cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 By following these steps, you can seamlessly add VAT and other crucial information to your invoices, making your financial transactions with CVAT.ai transparent and compliant.

-### How can you update your VAT/tax information and other details for upcoming invoices from CVAT.ai?
+### How to update VAT/tax information and other details for upcoming invoices from CVAT.ai?

 In the top right corner, near the nickname, click on the arrow > manage plan.